jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 ### Extend Connectors and Connections

-The Connectors and the Connections articles have to be extended, because they are supposed to express every system command call as a connector or connection, but they don’t.
+The Connectors and the Connections articles might be extended, because they are supposed to express every system command call as a connector or connection, but they don’t.

 ### System Objects